Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    `family-0.0.1.jar` in a class path, this class path will indirectly include its dependency `io-takamaka-code` as well (see Figure @fig:state3).

-> As in Ethereum, transactions in @Type are paid
+> As in Ethereum, transactions in Hotmoka are paid
 > in terms of gas consumed for their execution.
 > Calls to `@View` methods do not actually modify the state of the node
 > and are executed locally, on the